 They worked with over 40 marketing industry influencers, compiling their insights into four visual ebooks, long form interviews with select influencers, and four infographics featuring Tweetable quotes from each influencer.

 The eBooks earned thousands of social shares, over 145,000 views on SlideShare and 20,000 page views on TopRankBlog.
 By the time the conference was held, there were 2,000+ PDF downloads, 800 leads and 200+ event referrals.

-Aligning your brand with a cause gives you a meaningful way to connect with customers who support that cause, and get more social media shares and mentions in the process.
+Aligning your brand with a cause gives you a meaningful way to build brand authority, connect with customers who support that cause, and get more social media shares and mentions in the process.